 In addition to specificity accreditation in anesthesia through the Council on Accreditation of Nurse Anesthesia Educational Programs of the American Association of Nurse Anesthetists, in December of 1994, MTSA first received regional accreditation through the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
-The latter enabled the School to grant a master’s degree.
-MTSA received accreditation approval in 2012 to offer the Doctor of Nurse Anesthesia Practice degree.
+The latter enabled the School to grant a Master of Science with a Focus in Anesthesia degree.
+MTSA received accreditation approval in 2012 to offer the Doctor of Nurse Anesthesia Practice degree (DNAP).

 MTSA meets and exceeds all National Board on Certification and Recertification of Nurse Anesthetists (NBCRNA) clinical and class experience standards.